 On a daily basis, I’m saying good-bye to my routines.

 I wake, go to the coffee shop, work, eat lunch, work more, eat dinner, contact friends, sleep.
 I wonder how much things will change when I’m on the boat?
 There certainly won’t be such a routine!
 I’m also saying good-bye to familiar sites.
 I’m enjoying time with friends as I know I won’t have the luxury of having them close (in distance – not at heart).

 And every so often I’m wondering, ‘am I doing the right thing?’
 I don’t know.
 We could get everything sorted and the boat sinks or something serious happens to one of us.
 These are the things that stop most of us from living the dream.

 On the other hand, what if it’s the adventure of a lifetime?
 What my family and I truly blossom into a life that’s amazing?
 What if we enjoy new adventures, make new friends, increase our laughs and magical moments?
 This is the line of thought I must remind myself of.

-So, like I’ve already mentioned…I’m scared, I’m excited, I’m overwhelmed, but no matter what I’m going to make this happen and I do expect it to be the best adventure (thus far) for me and my family (and whoever wants to join us).
+So, as I’ve already mentioned…I’m scared, I’m excited, I’m overwhelmed, but no matter what I’m going to make this happen and I do expect it to be the best adventure (thus far) for me and my family (and whoever wants to join us).
 Yikes!